What's the best age to move overseas with kids? Does it make a difference?

 Moving abroad with children; what to expect, how to prepare them and how to support them.

 When I started writing ExpatChild.com back in 2012 there wasn’t much information on moving overseas with kids.
-As I wanted a guidebook to relocating with children, I decided to write one myself!
+As I wanted a 'guidebook' (AKA online resource) about relocating with children, I decided to write one myself!

 This episode will be the start of a series about this very topic: how to help your children have a smooth move into expat life.